ljungdahl/fftw-Poisson-example/README.md

+# NOTE THAT THIS IS WIP CURRENTLY (2019-03-18)
+(but you might still understand some things by looking at the source)

 # fftw-Poisson-example
 An example of a solution to the 3D Poisson's equation using in-place, real-to-complex, discrete Fourier transform with the FFTW library (fftw.org).